AAronL1968/golang/README.md

 # golang
 <h2>A place for my Go tutorials, etc.</h2>

-The Go <a href="https://go.dev/doc/tutorial/" target="golangtuts">tutorials</a> demonstrated separately how to create and access modules, and how to connect to a postgres database and how to create api endpoints.
+The Go <a href="https://go.dev/doc/tutorial/" target="golangtuts">tutorials</a> demonstrated separately how to create and access modules, how to connect to a postgres database, and how to create api endpoints.
 I am combining the three lessons for the "Albums" project.

 Usage (assuming Go is installed):<br /><br />
 Edit ``./albums/dbaccess/dbaccess.go`` and modify the constants to appropriate values for your postgres instance (line 10)<br />